DalCSS/BluenoseTutorial/README.md

 * Windows Shell access pictures and general update to instructions.
 * Windows File Access to be switched over to filezilla, and pictures
 * Windows File Access through labs with pictures.
-* Linux File Access to be switched over to filezilla
 * Homepage to give instructions on how to get a csid
 * Alternative options to be considered
   * Window shell